 The app takes the child’s age, the parents’ rating of activities, and the milestones they ticked off and uses algorithms to determine their best activities.
 Playfully also provides information on what milestones are targeted by each particular activity and offers advice on how to target them best.

 The app also shows how long these activities would have to be done to be able to achieve these milestones.
 I liked how Playfully alerts parents what materials they need to prepare in advance for activities scheduled for the month.
-You can download Playfully for free for all iOS and Android devices.

 Growth: Baby And Child Charts

 Unlike the other apps mentioned in this list, I would say that this particular app is for those who are focused solely on their child’s physical growth.
 Instead of notches or pencil marks on the door frame, you can use this app to track your child’s growth until the age of 20.